ravens/awesome-telco/README.md

 - [GlobalPlatformPro](https://github.com/martinpaljak/GlobalPlatformPro) -  A tool to load and manage SIM applets on compatible JavaCards from command line from MArtin Paljak.
 - [ARA-M Applet](https://github.com/bertrandmartel/aram-applet) -  ARA-M implementation for JavaCards by Bertrand Martel.
 - [CoIMS_wiki](https://github.com/herlesupreeth/CoIMS_Wiki) - Guide for overriding IMS settings to force enable VoLTE/VoWiFi using Carrier Privileges, with its companion app on the Google Play store [CoIMS](https://play.google.com/store/apps/details?id=com.sherle.coims).
+- [HelloSTK2](https://github.com/mrlnc/HelloSTK2) - My 2021's guide to HelloSTK [...] but maybe this "guide" helps you to build and install SIM-Toolkit applets.

 ## UE